To the Mason Community:

 Student Application Process

 Mason previously established a Student Emergency Assistance Fund, in which students can apply for grants to cover expenses following the shift in campus operations.
-Since March 27, 2020 (the date the CARES Act was signed), we have disbursed 708 awards totaling approximately $684,000, meeting the criteria for CARES Act funding as of May 18, 2020.
+Since March 27, 2020 (the date the CARES Act was signed), we have disbursed 1,140 awards totaling $1,050,375 meeting the criteria for CARES Act funding as of July 2, 2020.

 The CARES Act funding enables us to extend this program.
 We continue to accept applications for the Student Emergency Assistance Fund.
 Awards meeting the government’s eligibility criteria will be funded by the CARES Act funds.
-However, students who were notified of the proactive awards offered via Financial Aid described above are not eligible to receive a second award from CARES Act funding.
+Mason has lifted the restriction that students could receive CARES Act funding only once, as many students are experiencing on-going hardships.

 Additional information about Mason’s administration of the CARES Act funding, including Frequently Asked Questions, is available on the university’s Coronavirus information page.
 All students received the following correspondence regarding the CARES Act Higher Education Emergency Relief Funds: